Skip to content

 Answer: They are all titles in the Twilight Saga novels and films by Stephenie Meyer.

-The trip is that Eclipse and New Moon are also astronomical terms, so some teams answer “lunar phases.”
-The connection is the book and film franchise.
+Clever teams overthink this one.
+Eclipse and New Moon double as astronomy terms, so “lunar phases” feels right.
+It isn’t.
+The thread is the book and film franchise.

 47. What links Vincent van Gogh, Frida Kahlo, and Norman Rockwell?